 Eating is such a central part of day to day life that being diagnosed with a food allergy has a massive impact on the whole family.
-Having to be absolutely sure that a child has no contact with a particular food effects mealtimes, going to school, holidays and social occasions.
+Having to be absolutely sure that a child has no contact with a particular food affects mealtimes, going to school, holidays and social occasions.
 A simple supermarket trip has been shown to be almost 40% longer when shopping for a child with a food allergy.
 The best treatment for a food allergy is to completely avoid the food causing negative symptoms.

-Children with food allergies are also at risk of missing out of the essential nutrients that they would otherwise get from the food they are avoiding especially in the case of infants with milk allergy.
-Fortunately, there are now many specially designed milk substitutes suitable for these children and with the help of a dietician, a nutritious diet can be achieved even in children with multiple food allergies.
-Dieticians can help parents with ideas about how to make sure that a child with a food allergy has a varied and nourishing diet, and this ensures healthy growth and development.
-It can also play an essential part of minimising the impact on your lifestyle by offering acceptable foods.
-It is also possible to obtain special foods for your child, such as wheat-free alternatives to bread and pasta; a member of the allergy team can advise you as to where to buy this, and if it can be obtained on prescription.
+Children with food allergies are also at risk of missing out on the essential nutrients that they would otherwise get from the food they are avoiding, especially in the case of infants with milk allergy.
+Fortunately, there are now many specially designed milk substitutes suitable for these children and, with the help of a dietitian, a nutritious diet can be achieved even in children with multiple food allergies.
+Dietitians can help parents to make sure that a child with a food allergy has a varied and nourishing diet, and this ensures healthy growth and development.
+Specialised diets can also play an essential part of minimising the impact on your lifestyle by offering acceptable foods.
+It is also possible to obtain special foods for your child, such as wheat-free alternatives to bread and pasta.
+A member of the Allergy UK Helpline team can advise you where to buy these, and whether they can be obtained on prescription.

-Many food allergies, such as egg and milk, are outgrown during childhood whilst allergies to peanuts, nuts, fish and shellfish tend not to go away.
+Many food allergies, such as egg and milk, can be outgrown during childhood, whilst allergies to peanuts, nuts, fish and shellfish tend not to go away.
 Children with food allergies also have a high chance of having other allergic problems such as asthma, eczema and hay fever.

 It is essential that children with food allergies continue to be seen by their doctors as they grow up.
 Repeating allergy tests can help predict if the allergy has been outgrown so that the food can be carefully reintroduced into the diet.
 It is also essential that the child is carefully examined for any signs that they are missing out on any essential nutrients due to their restricted diet, or if they are developing signs of other allergic problems.

-Unfortunately, there are no cures for food allergy in the immediate future although exciting research does promise real progress over the next 5-10 years, not only in our understanding of how to prevent allergies occurring in the first place but also for helping those who already have them.
+Unfortunately, there are no cures for food allergy in the immediate future.
+However, exciting research does promise real progress over the next 5–10 years, not only in our understanding of how to prevent allergies occurring in the first place, but also for helping those who already have them.

 Food allergy can potentially have the greatest impact upon the lifestyle and choices made by a child and their family.
 However, with clear understanding of the issues, and through having good routines in place to cover both food choices and emergency situations, the impact of food allergy can be kept to a manageable level.

 - Appropriate training is needed to administer an adrenaline auto-injector.
-Ask your GP, allergist or nurse to show you how and your child (if old enough) to administer the auto injector; they will probably have ‘dummy’ pens that you can use to practice with
+Ask your GP, allergist or nurse to show you and your child (if old enough) how to administer the auto injector.
+They may have ‘dummy’ pens that you can use to practise with

-- Injector pens come with instructions and are easy to administer, but it is essential that anyone caring for your child understands exactly when and how to use them, and know that immediate follow up with medical care is necessary
+- Auto-Injector pens come with instructions and are easy to administer, but it is essential that anyone caring for your child understands exactly when and how to use them, and knows that immediate follow up with medical care is necessary

-- Training injectors which do not contain adrenaline or a needle are available to registered auto-injector users, from both the Epi-pen, Jext and Emerade websites epipen.co.uk www.jext.co.uk and www.emerade-bausch.co.uk
+Training auto-injectors which do not contain adrenaline or a needle are available to registered auto-injector users, from both the Epi-pen, Jext and Emerade websites epipen.co.uk www.jext.co.uk and www.emerade-bausch.co.uk

 - Contact Allergy UK for further information about training as well as information on available videos that show how to administer adrenaline via the pens.
-(Alternatively: A training video is available for viewing on the Epipen and Jext websites)
+(Alternatively, a training video is available for viewing on the Epi-pen, Jext and Emerade websites)

 - Sometimes a second dose of adrenaline may be required, and for this reason it is important to have more than one auto-injector